Children’s Rights in Canada are Under Review

-Children’s rights in Canada are under review.
-The government’s official 5th-6th report on implementation of children’s rights in Canada has now been filed, more than six months late.
-The report provides information on some actions taken in response to the 2012 recommendations from the last review, but there are many gaps in the analysis.
-This increases the importance of citizens speaking up and engaging in the review process.
-If you care about children in Canada, you can use the review process to make progress for your issues.
+The government’s official 5th-6th report on implementation of children’s rights in Canada was filed at the end of February 2019, more than six months late.
+The report provides information on some actions taken in response to the 2012 recommendations from the last review, but there are many gaps in both analysis and action.
+Canada’s response to recommendations from the last review is incomplete and inadequate.

-On this site the CCRC will share information and analysis for use during the 5th-6th review.
-If you have relevant information please contact us at email@example.com.
+If you have relevant information to contribute, please contact us at email@example.com.

 What can you do?
 Use the review to advance your goals in the next year by: